Get On Up (film): Plot

-The film uses a nonlinear narrative, following James Brown's stream of consciousness as he recalls events from his life in an asynchronous manner, occasionally breaking the fourth wall to address the audience.

-In 1939, young James lives in poverty with his mother and abusive father in the backwoods of Augusta, Georgia.
-His mother eventually leaves and becomes a prostitute.
-His father joins the Army, leaving James in the care of his brothel-running aunt.
-He is fascinated by the shout music at a black church.
-Later, he fights in a "battle royal" boxing match for the amusement of a white audience.
-Imagining the jazz band breaking into a funk style inspires him to win the bout.
+In 1939, young James Brown lives in squalor with his mother Susie and abusive father Joe in the backwoods of Augusta, Georgia.
+Susie eventually abandons the family and becomes a prostitute, while Joe enlists in the Army; James' brothel-running aunt Honey becomes his legal guardian and introduces him to the shout music at a black church, fascinating him.
+Later, while fighting in a "battle royal" boxing match in front of a white audience, he emerges victorious after imagining the jazz band breaking into a funk style.
 He spots his mother on the street one night, but she denies knowing him.

-In 1949, 17 year-old James is imprisoned for stealing a suit.
-When Bobby Byrd and his gospel group perform at the prison, James is inspired.
-He impresses Bobby with his singing, and Bobby's family supervises his parole.
-James establishes himself as a lead singer and shifts the group's sound toward R&B. He leads them to jump onstage at a Little Richard show, introduces them as "the Famous Flames", and they perform a rousing rendition of "Caldonia".
-Richard gives James advice and warns him of the "white devil".
+James is imprisoned for stealing a suit at the age of 16 in 1949.
+When Bobby Byrd and his gospel group perform at the prison, an inspired James impresses Bobby with his singing, and Bobby's family proceeds to supervise his parole.
+James establishes himself as a lead singer and shifts the group's sound toward R&B. He leads them to crash a Little Richard show, introduces them as "the Famous Flames", and leads them in a rousing rendition of "Caldonia".
+Richard advises him to beware the "white devil".
 James marries Velma Warren, and they have a son, Teddy.
-In 1955, Ralph Bass signs the band to King Records and records their first single, "Please, Please, Please".
-Ben Bart becomes James' manager; he and label executive Syd Nathan relegate the rest of the band to salaried employee status, and they quit.
+In 1955, Ralph Bass signs the band to King Records and releases their first single, "Please, Please, Please".
+Ben Bart, the president of New York City's Universal Attractions Agency, becomes James' manager; he and label executive Syd Nathan relegate the rest of the band to salaried employee status, and they quit.

-By 1962 James and Bobby have re-formed the band, and James finances the recording of the hugely successful Live at the Apollo.
-After the show he is approached by his mother, who apologizes for leaving him.
-He wants nothing to do with her, but gives her financial support.
-In 1964 James upstages the up-and-coming Rolling Stones on the T.A.M.I.
+By 1962, James and Bobby have re-formed the band, and James finances the recording of the hugely successful Live at the Apollo.
+After the show, Susie approaches him and apologizes for abandoning him; he consents to financially support her.
+In 1964, James upstages the up-and-coming Rolling Stones on the T.A.M.I.
 Show with his high-energy performance and dance moves.
-By paying young radio DJs to promote his shows, he is able to avoid promoter fees.
+By paying young radio DJs to promote his shows, he successfully avoids promoter fees.
 He divorces Velma and marries Deidre Jenkins, but becomes abusive toward her.
-He treats his new backing band like lackeys, fining them for various infractions, calling rehearsals on their days off, and berating them for questioning him.
-He develops a signature groove, laying the foundation for funk.
+Despite mistreating his new backing band members, fining them for various infractions, calling rehearsals on their days off, and berating them for questioning him, he develops a signature groove that becomes the foundation for funk.